bit-board/bitboard-docs/docs/PDS.md

 Aims to have the retail price to be lower than the BBC micro:bit (~£17).
 Hence, for mass production, PCB would be designed to include touch sensors on board to lower cost for components.

 ### Competition
-There is no similar products in the market at the moment - no accessories so far makes use of BLE and includes a canvas as controller.
+There is no similar products in the market at the moment - no accessories so far makes use of BLE and includes a canvas as part of the controller.

-There are micro:bit accessories that functions as game controllers such as :GAME ZIP64 and bit:commander.
+There are micro:bit accessories that function as game controllers such as :GAME ZIP64 and bit:commander.

 In addition, micro:bit accessory that includes touch sensors is touch:bit.